The Jamie Lee Trio: Introspective at 5

 Abramzik is an active multi-genre bassist today, just as he was then.
 He recalled playing with Lee in the band.
 "It really brought us together," he said.
 "We vented about our malcontents of being in an organized educational system for learning an oral-aural tradition, which felt like a contradiction.
 But we also learned to lean on each other to make the music come to life and found a connection in listening and reacting to each other in that band, which really helped us to make music that was fun for both of us."

 Lee later ended up alongside Dekker, who had burst onto the CapU scene as a first-year pianist.
 "James started a year later than me, but then I ended up taking most courses with that cohort later on.
 I just saw James play all the time in combo classes and I was like, yup, that's the guy."
-(I didn't complete an interview with Dekker before publication.
-I will add to the story if and when I do.)
+(I got in touch with Dekker while writing this story, but I didn't conduct an interview with him before publication.)

 Around 2018 and 2019, Lee graduated from CapU with a Bachelor of Music.
 Her earliest gigs with Abramzik happened at places like the Tangent Cafe and Aperture Coffee Bar.